Immunotherapy Drugs Market Snapshot

-According to the estimates of the American Cancer Society, in 2018, there would be 1,735,350 new cancer cases diagnosed and 609,640 deaths, due to cancer in the United States.
+According to the estimates of the Globocan, in 2020, there were around 2,556,862 new cancer cases diagnosed and 699,274 deaths, due to cancer in the United States.
 The most common cancers in the United States are breast cancer, lung cancer, prostate cancer, colorectum cancer, bladder cancer, and skin cancer.

-The immunotherapy drugs market is moderately competitive and consists of several major players.
+The immunotherapy drugs market is moderately fragmented and highly competitive and consists of several major players.
 In terms of market share, few of the major players currently dominate the market.
-The market players are focusing on new product launches R&D, expansions to gain competitive advantage.
+The market players are focusing on new product launches R&D, expansions to gain a competitive advantage.
 In August 2019, U.S.FDA approved pexidartinib (TURALIO, Daiichi Sankyo) capsules for adult patients with symptomatic tenosynovial giant cell tumor (TGCT).
-Some of the major players of the market are AbbVie Inc., Amgen Inc., AstraZeneca, GlaxoSmithKline PLC, and F. Hoffmann-La Roche AG, among others.
+Some of the major players of the market are AbbVie Inc., Amgen Inc., AstraZeneca, GlaxoSmithKline PLC, Novartis AG, and F. Hoffmann-La Roche AG, among others.